 Setting up a goal to track whenever a webform is filled in is relatively straight forward.
 Similarly, Google Analytics already has an eCommerce section that can easily be set up to track the amount of sales made on your website.
-However, phone call tracking requires a third party platform to acurately track when phone calls have been made (see our page on call tracking software).
+Important: Phone call tracking requires a third party platform to acurately track when phone calls have been made.

 Setting up these Goals allows you to easily see what parts of your web marketing is converting.
 This includes what pages on your website, what traffic sources and screen types to name a few.

 So if you haven't got Google Analytics set up on your website, get onto it.
 If you're using an SEO company and they haven't given you access to your Google Analytics, ask them for it.
 It doesn't matter whether you handle the digital marketing for your business or you outsource it, you should always be familiar with how your website is going.